1988 Spanish general strike: Consequences of the 14-D strike

 Some economists believe the strike was the cause of a large increase in public spending, which led to an increase in the budget deficit.
 Others prefer to attribute public spending to the 1992 Olympic Games held in Barcelona, the 1992 world fair in Seville, plus the first high-speed train, for the large budget deficit.
 The budget deficit led to spending cuts which, coupled with a tough monetary policy, led to a recession in 1993.

 Use of 14-D in other strikes

-Some minority unions, including the students' union, the anarchist union, CNT, and the second largest teachers' union, STEC, called a strike in the educational sector for 14-D, 2005 to use the symbolic power of 14-D as a strike called by the left against the PSOE government and to protest a new education law which they thought gave too much money to private schools, which are mostly Catholic, in Spain.
-The strike had limited success due to lack of support from other unions.
+Several minority trade unions, including the students’ union, the anarchist Confederación Nacional del Trabajo (CNT), and the second-largest teachers’ union, STEC, called a strike in the education sector on 14 December 2005.
+The action sought to invoke the symbolic significance of 14-D, previously associated with left-led strikes, and to protest a proposed education law that increased public funding for private schools, many of which were Catholic.
+The strike attracted limited participation due to the absence of support from larger unions.